anuzzolese/oke-challenge/README.md

      rdfs:label "received a Ph.D. from"@en ;
      dc:relation oke:74_82_received, oke:60_170_phd_from .
 ```

-The expected output for the example sentence can be found in [task3.ttl](./example_data/task3.ttl).

 We will evaluate two aspects on this task, independently: